Skip to main content

 Technical Analysis

 CVE-2025-14745 is a stored Cross-Site Scripting (XSS) vulnerability identified in the WordPress plugin 'RSS Aggregator – RSS Import, News Feeds, Feed to Post, and Autoblogging' developed by rebelcode.
-The vulnerability exists in all versions up to and including 5.0.10 due to improper neutralization of input during web page generation (CWE-79).
-Specifically, the plugin fails to adequately sanitize and escape user-supplied attributes passed through the 'wp-rss-aggregator' shortcode.
-This flaw allows authenticated attackers with contributor-level access or higher to inject arbitrary JavaScript code into pages generated by the plugin.
-When other users access these pages, the injected scripts execute in their browsers, potentially leading to session hijacking, privilege escalation, or data theft.
-The vulnerability has a CVSS 3.1 base score of 6.4, reflecting medium severity, with an attack vector of network (remote), low attack complexity, requiring privileges (PR:L), no user interaction, and a scope change.
-No public exploits have been reported yet, but the vulnerability's presence in a widely used WordPress plugin makes it a significant risk.
-The lack of a patch link indicates that a fix may not yet be publicly available, emphasizing the need for interim mitigations.
-The vulnerability's exploitation requires authenticated access, which limits exposure but still poses a threat in environments where contributor accounts are common or compromised.
-The stored nature of the XSS increases risk since the malicious payload persists and affects multiple users.
-This vulnerability highlights the importance of rigorous input validation and output encoding in WordPress plugins, especially those handling user-generated content or shortcodes.
+The flaw exists in all versions up to and including 5.0.10 and is due to improper neutralization of input during web page generation, specifically insufficient sanitization and escaping of user-supplied attributes in the 'wp-rss-aggregator' shortcode.
+Authenticated attackers with contributor-level privileges or higher can exploit this vulnerability by injecting arbitrary JavaScript code into pages generated by the plugin.
+When other users access these pages, the injected scripts execute in their browsers, potentially leading to session hijacking, privilege escalation, or other malicious activities.
+The vulnerability has a CVSS 3.1 score of 6.4, reflecting a medium severity with network attack vector, low attack complexity, and requiring privileges but no user interaction.
+The scope is classified as changed, indicating that the vulnerability affects resources beyond the attacker’s privileges.
+Currently, there are no known exploits in the wild, but the presence of this vulnerability in a widely used WordPress plugin poses a significant risk if left unaddressed.

 Potential Impact